charleshardt/codingFieldNotes/README.md

 - documentation of my coding learning path
 - a place for me to organize my notes

-## My Path
+## My Learning Path
+### Courses
-I have settled on the following learning path to ultimately become a front end developer focusing on React.
+At the beginning of the lockdowns in 2020, I worked through [The Angela Yu Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+Since then, I have settled into the following learning path to become a web developer focusing on React.

 - [The Complete JavaScript Course 2023](https://www.udemy.com/course-dashboard-redirect/?course_id=851712)
 - [JavaScript Understanding the Weird Parts](https://www.udemy.com/course-dashboard-redirect/?course_id=364426)